AndreiD/Spring-Two-Factor-Auth-Android-App/README.md

 ### Mobile phone two-factor authentication

 Devices such as mobile phones and smartphones serve as "something that the user possesses", was developed to provide an alternative method that would avoid such issues.
 To authenticate themselves, people can use their personal access license (i.e. something that only the individual user knows) plus a one-time-valid, dynamic passcode consisting of digits.
-The code can be sent to their mobile device by SMS or via a special app.
+The code can be sent to their mobile device by SMS or directly on-screen.
 The advantage of this method is that there is no need for an additional, dedicated token, as users tend to carry their mobile devices around at all times anyway.

 ### Advantages of mobile phone two-factor authentication